 Among the women who spoke was the first ordained as a minister in America, Antoinette Brown Blackwell, who declared, “Women are needed in the pulpit as imperatively and for the same reason they are needed in the world—because they are women.”
 And Elizabeth Cady Stanton, who had been working on the Women’s Bible, called for a religion that would preach the dignity of all human beings.
 A new world, she said, would have to build its house with the cellar first, and that meant justice for the poorest.

-Finally, despite sentiments of universal fellowship expressed at the parliament, there were no Native Americans present except in the curiosities display of American Indians on the fair’s midway.
+Finally, despite sentiments of universal fellowship expressed at the Parliament, there were no Native Americans present except as curiosities displayed on the fair's Midway.
 For many visitors, these Indians were as exotic as Vivekananda.
-But no native elder or chief was invited to speak at the parliament.
+But no native elder or chief was invited to speak at the Parliament.
 Native American lifeways were not yet seen as a spiritual perspective.
 Just three years earlier Chief Sitting Bull had been arrested and killed, the Ghost Dance had been suppressed, and 350 Sioux had been massacred at Wounded Knee Creek.